 - Charges over $5,000 also earn 1.5X points, and all other purchases earn 1X points

-- $189 annual statement credit for CLEAR® membership
+- Up to $189 annual statement credit for CLEAR® membership

 Aside from statement credits, the Amex Business Platinum Card updated its rewards program.
 You can now earn 1.5X Membership Rewards points on purchases, up to $2 million per calendar year, in these new categories: